 Announcements of selected neighborhoods and application period dates will be posted periodically.

-The application period for East Garfield Park opened on July 1st and will close on Aug.
+The application period for East Garfield Park opened on July 1st and ended on Aug.
 4th, 2014.

 The application period for the Greater Englewood area opened on March 20th and closed on April 21st, 2014.